xregistry/spec/core/spec.md

   owning Resource's value.
 Updating a Resource or any of its Versions will update the shared Resource `epoch` value for all of those entities.
-This means that concurrent updates to different Versions of the same Resource might result in an epoch validation error for the second update request mention above.
+This means that concurrent updates to different Versions of the same Resource might result in an epoch validation error for the second update request.
 - Constraints:
   - MUST be an unsigned integer equal to or greater than zero.
   - MUST increase in value each time the entity is updated.